vippsas/vipps-developers/knowledge-base/applying-for-services.md

   identity number (i.e., "fødselsnummer" or "D-nummer", 11 digits).

 A merchant's application must be signed with Norwegian BankID.

-We must follow the regulatory requirements for KYC (Know Your Customer), AML (Anti Money Laundering) and other risk assessment procedures.

 If a foreign business is registered in the [Brønnøysund Register](https://www.brreg.no/),